adamcharnock/lightbus/docs/explanation/architecture-tips.md

 ## Use common data structures

-Create data structures which represent the data you wish to transmit.
+Create structures which represent the data you wish to transmit.
 Both [NamedTuples] and [dataclasses] work well for this purpose.

 For example: